 Former South Florida baseball player Ryan Lockwood is taking on a new challenge now as he is preparing to become a Navy SEAL.
 Lockwood played three seasons under head coach Lelo Prado with his best season coming in 2008 when he had a 30 game hitting streak while being named a Freshman All-American.
 Last season, Coach Prado started receiving phone calls from Lockwood’s parents questioning what was going on with Ryan’s body as he was losing weight.
 Come to find out, Lockwood had started to prepare himself both mentally and physically to join the Navy SEAL program.
-Read the rest of this entry »
+Continue reading Former USF star taking on a New Challenge

 On Friday, Barret Loux formerly of Texas A&M signed a free agent contract with the Texas Rangers.
 He was selected with the sixth overall pick in the 2010 MLB Draft by the Arizona Diamondbacks.
 Loux ended up coming to an agreement with the D-Backs for over 2 million dollars but ended up failing his physical due to shoulder issues that were discovered during the examination.
 The D-Backs refused to negotiate with Loux anymore after this discovery.
-Read the rest of this entry »
+Continue reading Barret Loux signs with the Texas Rangers

 Clemson starting quarterback Kyle Parker will face off against NC State Wolfpack and quarterback Russell Wilson tomorrow.
 Both quarterbacks are members of the Colorado Rockies organization after being selected in the 2010 MLB Draft.
 Parker was picked in the first round by Colorado and ended up signing for $1.4 million while Wilson signed for 200,000.